Summary of Program

-With the selection of the 55th Olmsted Scholar Class in March 2013, five hundred eighty two (582) Scholars have completed, are completing, or are preparing for two years of study abroad.
-Their studies to date have been in forty one (41) languages, at one hundred ninety eight (198) different foreign universities, in fifty nine (59) countries.
+With the selection of the 56th Olmsted Scholar Class in March 2014, six hundred (600) Scholars have completed, are completing, or are preparing for two years of study abroad.
+Their studies to date have been in forty (40) languages, at two hundred and two (202) different foreign universities, in sixty (60) countries.

 What do Olmsted Scholars do?

 * Learn a foreign language fluently

 * Study formal subjects broadly